Batavian Navy: Establishment of the Batavian navy

-Abolition of the admiralties and other institutions of the Staatse vloot
+Abolition of the admiralties and other institutions of the States Navy

-The Staatse vloot in its entirety was a war booty for the French army.
-The officers and crews were paid off, and French crews took over the Dutch ships.
-However, after the Treaty of Den Haag had been concluded, the ships were returned to the Batavian Republic.
+Most of the Dutch States Navy was captured by French forces in early 1795.
+The officers and crews were paid off, and French crews took over the Dutch warships.
+However, after the Treaty of The Hague had been concluded, the warships were returned to the Batavian Republic.
 Meanwhile, the old organisational structure of the Dutch navy had been overturned.
 The office of Stadtholder, who also had been Captain-General of the Dutch States Army, and Admiral-General of the fleet, was abolished right away in the first days of the Batavian Revolution.
 Soon the admiralty boards were abolished and replaced by a standing Committee on Naval Affairs of the Provisional Representatives of the People of Holland.
 A measure that would have a long-lasting deleterious influence was the wholesale cashiering of the corps of naval officers.